priyankamasne/RuleEngine/README.md

 # RuleEngine

-This a customised Rule Engine implemented in python Provides 3 features ->
+This a customised Rule Engine implemented in python.

+Provides 3 features ->
   1) Create a new rule
   2) Edit an existing rule